Kokotpica/surogate/README.md

 - **⚡ FP8/NVFP4 QLoRA** to maximize SOL on Hopper/Blackwell GPUs
 - **🖥️ Runs on all NVIDIA GPUs**: sm80, sm86, sm89, sm90, sm100, sm103, sm120, sm121
 - **🛡️ Designed for reliability**: deterministic configs, explicit recipes, and a clear C++ core
+- **🧠 Supported models**: Qwen2.5, Qwen3 Dense, LLama 3.2, more to come shortly

 ---